 - Consumption of diet drinks such as Dr Pepper's TEN lineup has been targeted due to usage of the artificial sweetener "aspartame."
 Recent studies have argued that this artificial sweetener can cause serious health problems along with sugar cravings, dehydration, and even weight gain.
 In addition, aspartame is known to leave a bitter aftertaste.

 - Coca-Cola introduced Coke Life in the U.S. in 2014, a low calorie drinks containing Stevia, an artificial sweetener which is considered safe.

-- On the other hand, PepsiCo also introduced its own Stevia drink Pepsi True in the U.S. in 2014, and has also filed a patent application to commercialize the usage of Reb D, a Stevia derivative, presumed to have tackled the problem of bitter aftertastes.
+- On the other hand, PepsiCo also introduced its own Stevia drink Pepsi True in the U.S. in 2014, and also removed aspartame from its Diet Pepsi this year, replacing it with sucralose, which carries a relatively better customer perception.

 - As Dr Pepper's diet offerings contain aspartame, it faces a possibility of losing further market share to Coca-Cola and PepsiCo, which already hold approximately 70% of the market.

 How Does Trefis Modelling Work?